-Squamish Nation traditional territory includes the entirety of District of Squamish lands.
-With such deep historical, cultural and economic connections to the larger region, Squamish Nation is a core partner in District planning and development, including in this Employment Lands Strategy.
-As a significant landholder in and around the District and an increasingly active economic development agent, Squamish Nation has an important role to play in both the development and ultimate implementation of the Employment Lands Strategy.
+Squamish Nation traditional territory includes the entirety of District of Squamish.
+Squamish Nation has deep historical, cultural and economic connections to the lands, local waters and the larger region.
+As a significant landholder in and around the District (See Map 13 in Appendix C), the District acknowledges the role Squamish Nation has in the future planning and development of the community.